-As a large bank holding company, Wells Fargo is subject to the Supervisory and Company-Run Stress Test Requirements for Covered Companies rule issued by the Board of Governors of the Federal Reserve System (Federal Reserve) to implement the stress testing and disclosure requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act stress tests or "DFAST").
-A stress test is defined in the rule as "a process to assess the potential impact of scenarios on the consolidated earnings, losses, and capital of a company over the planning horizon, taking into account its current condition, risks, exposures, strategies, and activities."
+As a large bank holding company, Wells Fargo is subject to rules issued by the Board of Governors of the Federal Reserve System (Federal Reserve) that include Supervisory and Company-Run Stress Test requirements to implement the stress testing and disclosure requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act stress tests or "DFAST").

-In this Report, we present the results of our 2023 annual company-run DFAST.
-This test evaluates the potential impact of the 2023 supervisory severely adverse scenario, inclusive of the global market shock and the counterparty default components (the Scenario), on the Company's consolidated financial position.
+In this Report, we present the results of our 2024 annual company-run DFAST.
+This test evaluates the potential impact of the 2024 supervisory severely adverse scenario, inclusive of the global market shock and the counterparty default components (the Scenario), on the Company's consolidated financial position.